 Curriculum

 A minimum average GPA not lower than a B- will be required in specialization courses for final transcript certification of satisfactory specialization completion.
 Students who have completed the specialization requirements may elect, at their option, to have the certification noted on their transcript.
 That election cannot be changed after the student has been graduated.
-Note also that specific course offerings vary from year to year.
+Prospective students should bear in mind that, due to curriculum scheduling and faculty availability, not every class listed is taught each year.
+This is most often true in the case of seminar courses.
+A sufficient number of courses will be available to enable those students who choose to specialize to satisfy the specialization requirements.

 - Required